List of Dual Diagnosis centers and their websites which are providing services both in-patient and out-patient.

-Press releases, links to other sites, and other resources are also available.
-The National Institutes of Health’s National Center on Substance Addiction and Alcoholism promotes and performs scientific and behavioral studies on the causes, effects, recovery, and prevention of alcoholism and alcohol-related problems.
+This dual diagnosis center provides press releases, links to other sites, and other resources are also available.
+The National Institutes of Health's National Center on Substance Addiction and Alcoholism is a dual diagnosis center which promotes and performs scientific and behavioral studies on the causes, effects, recovery, and prevention of alcoholism and alcohol-related problems.
 According to the National Institute on Alcohol Abuse and Alcoholism NIAAA.http://www.niaaa.nih.gov

 Society for Prevention Research